rubygarage/rubygarage.github.com/slides/trailblazer/rails.markdown

 ## Project structure

 Trailblazer’s file structure organizes by **CONCEPT**, and then by technology.
 It embraces the **COMPONENT STRUCTURE** of your code.
 The modular structure simplifies refactoring in hundreds of legacy production apps.
-To avoid constants naming collision with your `ActiveRecord` models it’s better to name your concepts using plurals nouns.
+To avoid constants naming collision with your `ActiveRecord` models, it’s better to name your concepts using plural nouns.

 It’s ok to use nested concepts when your business logic belongs to specific scope.
 For example you have a project that has notification settings.
 You can place your `notification_settings` concept under projects.